rruizriol/movie-trailer-website/README.md

 respective box art imagery and movie trailer website.
 The data should be served as a web page allowing visitors to review the movies and watch the trailers:

 The application is located inside the folder AppCode.
-In order to executed the application do the following
+In order to execute the application do the following
 - Download the repository
 - Open a command console
 - Change your current directory to the folder <i><b>movie-trailer-website/AppCode</b></i>